AzizjonTuraev/sales_analysis/README.md

     This will expose the FastAPI app on `http://127.0.0.1:8000`.

-4. **Access the application**:
+2. **Access the application**:
     - **FastAPI Docs**: You can access the auto-generated documentation and interact with the FastAPI at `http://localhost:8000/docs#/default`.

 ## Available API Functions

-The API exposes four main functions, which are also accessible through the web interface:
+The API exposes the main function - weekly prediction, which is also accessible through the FastAPI Web User Interface:

 **weekly_predictions**: This returns a weekly prediction for a specific product.
 Please look at the available product names below or in the products.csv file:
 - iPhone